fernandojunior/python-sqlite-orm/README.md

         '''
 ```

-* Create a data access object (DAO) incating a database file.
+* Create a data access object (DAO) indicating a database file.

 ```py
 >>> from orm import Database